ChristianKlass/home-media-server/readme.md

 Note: we're able to use the names of the services because we're using Docker.
 So instead of having to type something like `url: "http://192.168.56.101:8428/api/v1/write"` we can just use `http://victoria-metrics:8428/api/v1/write`.
 I think Docker has some sort of DNS or something that it uses internally.

 ### Grafana
-Grafana is.. a dashboarding platform for visualizing metrics.
+Grafana is a dashboarding platform for visualizing metrics.
 I just use it to check on the status of the server, basically.
 I use pre-built dashboards because I don't know how to make 'em, just yet.

 The dashboards I'm using are:
   * [Traefik 2 Dashboard](https://grafana.com/grafana/dashboards/11462) - 11462